stefanrogic/task-tracker/README.md

 task-cli help

 Available commands:
-list - List all tasks
-add <task description> - Add a new task delete <task index> - Delete a task by its index complete <task index> - Mark a task as completed
+list <completed|todo> - List all tasks, completed tasks and incomplete tasks add <task description> - Add a new task delete <task index> - Delete a task by its index complete <task index> - Mark a task as completed